networkop/tkng/content/services/clusterIP/dataplane/iptables.md

 weight: 10
 ---

 Most of the focus of this section will be on the standard node-local proxy implementation called  [`kube-proxy`](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy).
-It is used by default by most of the Kubernetes orchestrators and is installed as a daemonset on top of a cluster:
+It is used by default by most of the Kubernetes orchestrators and is installed as a daemonset on top of an newly bootstrapped cluster:

 ```